-Still, in a global context AU equities are reasonably priced and we are neutral on the market.
-By our metrics, global equities are 30% overvalued, versus 14% for Australian equities (Figure 8).
+New Zealand is also expensive in a global context.
+By our metrics, global equities are 31% overvalued, versus 24% for New Zeland equities (Figure 8).
 Excluding US equities, developed markets valuations are only 11% above historical median.
 EM equities also remain attractively priced despite last year's strong gains (a result of the cheap market and healthy earnings).
-As a result, we continue to recommend tilting toward non-US and EM equities at the expense of US equities.
+As a result, we continue to recommend tilting toward non-US and EM equities at the expense of US and NZ equities.
 This is especially the case because the technology sector in the United States is unlikely to benefit much from recent corporate tax cuts.
 These companies already pay a below-average tax rate as a result of their offshore earnings, which face a repatriation penalty.
 Regulatory headwinds are rising for the technology sector, partly because of its high profitability.

-FIGURE 8 MSCI ROE-ADJUSTED P/E % DEVIATION FROM HISTORICAL MEDIAN As at December 31, 2017
+FIGURE 8 MSCI ROE-ADJUSTED P/E % DEVIATION FROM HISTORICAL MEDIAN As at 31 December 2017

 Sources: MSCI Inc. and Thomson Reuters Datastream.
-MSCI data provided 'as is' without any express or implied warranties.
+MSCI data provided "as is" without any express or implied warranties.
 Note: DM valuation is the weighted average of US, UK, Europe ex UK, Japan, Australia, Singapore, Hong Kong, Canada, Israel, and New Zealand valuations.
 DM ex US valuation is the weighted average of UK, Europe ex UK, Japan, Australia, Singapore, Hong Kong, Canada, Israel, and New Zealand valuations.